simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 ### Docker Image Optimization: Use the docker-slim Tool

 In the world of **Docker Image Optimization**, the `docker-slim` tool emerges as a potent solution.
-This tool operates by analyzing your application's behavior within a temporary container, pinpointing the files and folders genuinely utilized during runtime.
+This tool operates by analyzing your application's behavior within a temporary container, pinpointing the files and folders genuinely used during runtime.
 Subsequently, `docker-slim` crafts a new single-layer image, incorporating only these crucial components.

 Notable advantages of `docker-slim` encompass: